tdmnco/tdmn.co/README.md

-# The Tidemann&Co Website
+# Website

-This is the official repository of the Tidemann&Co Website.
+This is the official repository of the Tidemann&Co website.